dcknuth/pi_pico_lamp/README.md

 1. Roll the page into a cylinder, the long way, with the LED strip inside and at the bottom.
 Tape the edges in place at both ends to hold the cylinder in place
 1. Pinch the end without wires coming out flat, so that the LED strip stays at the bottom, and tape that whole edge flat
 1. Pinch and tape just the sides of the other end of the cylinder flat the same direction as the end you just did.
 The goal is to keep the LED strip on the bottom, but leave a smaller, center cylinder on this end
-1. Tape the Pi Pico to the under side so it is hidden and its weight helps keep the LEDs on the bottom
+1. Tape the Pi Pico to the underside so it is hidden and its weight helps keep the LEDs on the bottom
 1. Plug into a computer, charger or portable battery to turn on the power.
 Leave the USB micro cable plugged into the lamp and turn on/off by removing the USB A side (it's too much pressure to do it from the micro side)
 This is not great, but should give a little diffusion to the light produced by the LED strip